The Inevitable Tax Solution

 The NSTT tax system will make the United States hyper-competitive in the world economy.

 6. A tax that will collect enough funds to maintain a balanced budget

 Currently, our income tax system, estate tax system, capital gains tax system, and federal excise taxes fall short of paying our annual federal budget.

-Each year, we fall short by $500 billion to $1 trillion, causing the national debt to keep going up.
+The United States falls short by $500 billion to $1 trillion in taxes which increases the national debt each year.
 Plus, with COVID 19 and natural disasters, we have accumulated $4-$5 trillion in additional debt in 2020.

 The only solution is to find a way to increase taxes without crippling our economy.
 There is only one system that can achieve this, "One Tax for All" National Sales and Transaction Tax System.

 7. A tax that will start to pay down our national debt

 Now, with the unforeseen expenses caused by COVID-19 and natural disasters, the United States has an estimated additional $4 trillion or more in new debt in 2020.
 How will we ever pay down the national debt?

 This is a potential economic crisis in the making; this extreme debt is guaranteed to cause the value of our currency to go down causing inflation.

 The only solution is the "One Tax for All" National Sales and Transaction Tax System only then can the U.S. start to manage the pay down the debt.